ucla-data-archive/bash-shell-notes/bash-notes.md

 - use of wildcard. what does echo do? why is this useful for loops?
 - write a for loop to resolve the original problem of creating a backup (copy of original data)
-- strategy: `echo` command before running final, to make sure loop is functioning the way you expect
+- strategy: `echo` command before running to make sure the loop is functioning the way you expect
-- going back to the original file copying problem, we can solve:
+- going back to the original file copying problem, we can solve this with the following loop:

 ```bash
 for filename in *.dat